 This is highly recommended because you will get to learn how a modern digital marketing agency works and you can use some of their practices if you decide later to start your own agency or join another company as a digital marketing expert.

-Starting your career as a freelancer, without having working experience in a company, will be more difficult because you’ll have to figure out everything from scratch.
+Starting your career as a freelance marketer, without having working experience in a company, will be more difficult because you’ll have to figure out everything from scratch.

 9. Stay informed of new updates and keep learning

 Digital marketing tactics change all the time.
 Some digital marketers love this and some hate it, but it’s a fact that digital marketing is a fast-changing industry.

 Google is deploying hundreds of changes related to organic and paid searches per year, the Facebook algorithm is constantly changing and in general, the digital marketing landscape is extremely dynamic.